Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 You can read more about MEF 2.0 at [codeplex](http://mef.codeplex.com/).

-1. In the Package Manager Console execute the following command:
+1. In the Package Manager Console execute the following command.

 	````PMC
 	install-package Microsoft.Mef.MvcCompositionProvider -pre